Search

 Insights into the musculoskeletal peculiarities as the body grows are integral to understanding how to prevent and rehabilitate kids’ sports injuries.
 Genetics plays a large role in determining roughly 60 to 80 percent of your size and the strength of your bones; environmental factors, such as diet and lifestyle choices, make up the rest.

-During birth, bone density remains the same for both boys and girls, but during puberty, bone mass in males increases to a greater level because of a longer period of rapid growth, resulting in larger bones in men.
+During birth, bone density remains the same for both boys and girls, but during puberty, bone mass in males increases more because of a longer period of rapid growth, resulting in larger bones in men.
 (Read more about adolescent biomechanics in our article about the major physical changes in male and female growth changes that increase the risks of injury and running mechanics as our children grow into their adolescent years.)

-During growth periods in childhood, bones and surrounding tissues become more susceptible to being injured.
+During growth periods in childhood, bones and surrounding tissues become more susceptible to injury.
 Areas in the bone, known as growth plates, begin to lengthen while the surrounding tendons, joints, tissues, and ligaments do not develop at the same time.
-Tightness and inflexibility begin to occur as development in the bones outpaces the growth in the surrounding areas supporting it.
+Tightness and inflexibility begin to develop as bone development outpaces growth in the surrounding areas supporting it.

-Injuries experienced in kids’ sports can vary in frequency depending on the type of movements that are required for the activity.
+Injuries in kids’ sports can vary in frequency depending on the movements required for the activity.
 Children who participate in track and field, for example, are more prone to suffer injuries in the hips, legs, ankles, and feet.
 In other sports for kids, such as gymnastics or dance, trauma often occurs in the spine as a lot of back extensions are used in the sports, resulting in damage to developing areas of growth.

-Injuries can be either acute, such as in fractures and sprains, or gradual due to repetitive microtrauma, such as stress fracture, osteochondritis dissecans (OCD), apophysitis, or tendinopathies.
-In the majority of cases, injuries from sports can be prevented by taking a few basic precautions, such as dynamic stretching, wearing the correct apparel, and the early detection of potential injuries.
+Injuries can be either acute, such as in fractures and sprains, or gradual due to repetitive microtrauma, such as stress fractures, osteochondritis dissecans (OCD), apophysitis, or tendinopathies.
+In the majority of cases, sports injuries can be prevented by taking a few basic precautions, such as dynamic stretching, wearing appropriate clothing, and early detection of potential injuries.

 kids sports training